 Sultan Qaboos Grand Mosque

-Heralded as the second largest mosque in the world, the intricately carved stone archways which graces the entrance to the outer courtyard of the Sultan Qaboos Grand Mosque gives little hint to the scale and beauty within.
-The breathtaking blue, white and gold interior of the mosque’s dome, an eight tonne 1,122 bulb Swarovski crystal chandelier, exquisitely carved wooden doors, stunning stained windows and 1,700 million knot single piece Persian carpet make the main prayer hall a sight to behold.
+the intricately carved stone archways which graces the entrance to the outer courtyard of the Sultan Qaboos Grand Mosque gives little hint to the scale and beauty within.
+The breathtaking blue, white and gold interior of the mosque’s dome, an eight tonne 1,122 bulb Swarovski crystal chandelier, exquisitely carved wooden doors, stunning stained windows and 1,700 million knot single piece Persian carpet make the main prayer hall a sight

 Wadis